icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 ## Hardware connection
-1. Connect the carrier to the power supply through the provided cable, and set the power supply to 16V / 2A
+1. Connect the carrier to the power supply through the provided cable, and set the power supply to 16V/2A.
 2. Keep the power supply OFF.
 3. Connect the HDMI cable, and the mouse/keyboard to the carrier.
-4. Use the USB-C cable to connect the PC to the OTG USB port on the carrier
+4. Use the USB-C cable to connect the PC to the OTG USB port on the carrier.

 ![](../img/usbotg.jpg)